Analytics dashboards

 This feature is only compatible with the product analytics data source.

-You can use the visualization designer to:
+You can use the data explorer to:

 View project dashboards